scmyt/scmyt/README.md

 ## Hi there 👋

+## About me:

+* A CS student，major in Cyber Security.
+* Want/trying to be a Game Developer.
+* Try to code everyday.

 <!--
 **scmyt/scmyt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.